 Ten years ago, you wouldn’t need this article.
 The SaaS market wasn’t oversaturated yet, and each product could easily find its audience.
-The times changed, and now, looking for a solution, buyers usually have several choices.
+But times have changed, and now, looking for a solution, buyers usually have several choices.
 They became more selective, demanding, and cautious.

 The SaaS sales funnel (also known as SaaS marketing or conversion funnel) is a multi-staged selling process that starts with building the awareness of your brand in clients' minds and extends beyond the first payment.

 On the way to purchase, users hit various touchpoints.
-Thus, how you treat them with your content and advertising may strongly impact the conversion.
-Understanding your SaaS sales funnel will help you find the gaps and analyze where and why prospects drop out and never convert.
+So the way you treat them along their journey may strongly impact the conversion.
+Understanding your sales funnel for SaaS will help you find the gaps and analyze where and why prospects drop out and never convert.
+And in the context of all the above-mentioned, UX design becomes a strategic tool for shaping seamless and engaging interactions with your prospects, ultimately driving conversions and business growth.

 We're now moving closer to the sales funnel stages, but at this point, I want you to understand - customers' journey through the funnel is absolutely under your control.